rdavison/messaging-service/README.md

 sequenceDiagram
   autonumber
   participant C as Client
-  participant A as app_apiserver participant D as db participant P as app_processor participant V as Provider
+  participant A as app-apiserver participant D as app-db participant P as app-processor participant V as Provider

   rect rgb(240,245,255)